-On June, 1 2018, the Company and Arena formed a joint venture, HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in secured loans to development-stage companies in the technology, life science, healthcare information and services and cleantech industries.
+On June 1, 2018, the Company and Arena formed a joint venture, HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
 HSLFI was formed as a Delaware limited liability company and is not consolidated by either the Company or Arena for financial reporting purposes.
 Investments held by HSLFI are measured at fair value using the same valuation methodology as described in Note 6.
-As of December 31, 2018, HSLFI had total assets of \$26.4 million.
-HSLFI's portfolio consisted of debt investments in four portfolio companies as of December 31, 2018.
-As of December 31, 2018, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$8.3 million and the four largest investments in portfolio companies in the HSLFI totaled \$25.0 million.
-As of December 31, 2018, HSLFI had no investments on non-accrual status.
+As of December 31, 2019 and 2018, HSLFI had total assets of \$48.3 million and \$26.4 million, respectively.
+HSLFI's portfolio consisted of debt investments in eight and four portfolio companies as of December 31, 2019 and 2018, respectively.
+As of December 31, 2019, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$11.3 million and the five largest investments in portfolio companies in the HSLFI totaled \$30.3 million.
+As of December 31, 2018, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$8.3 million and the only four investments in portfolio companies in the HSLFI totaled \$25.0 million.
+As of December 31, 2019 and 2018, HSLFI had no investments on non-accrual status.
 HSLFI invests in portfolio companies in the same industries in which the Company may directly invest.

 The Company invests cash or securities in portfolio companies in HSLFI in exchange for limited liability company equity interests in HSLFI.
-As of December 31, 2018, the Company and Arena each owned 50.0% of the equity interests of HSLFI.
+As of December 31, 2019 and 2018, the Company and Arena each owned 50.0% of the equity interests of HSLFI.
 The Company had an original commitment to fund \$25.0 million of equity interests in HSLFI.
-As of December 31, 2018, \$11.7 million was unfunded.
-The Company's investment in HSLFI consisted of an equity contribution of \$13.3 million as of December 31, 2018.
+As of December 31, 2019 and 2018, \$9.8 million and \$11.7 million, respectively, was unfunded.
+The Company's investment in HSLFI consisted of an equity contribution of \$15.2 million and \$13.3 million as of December 31, 2019 and 2018, respectively.
+During the year ended December 31, 2019, HSLFI distributed \$1.4 million.
+For the period June 1, 2018 (the commencement of HSLFI's operations) through December 31, 2018, HSLFI distributed \$0.5 million.